eorloff/fresco/doc/source/glossary.rst

       this risk do not grow if the adversary achieves more processing power. *Perfect* security is information theoretic security where the probability of breaking the protocol is zero.

+   honest majority

+      Denotes that the majority of parties in a multiparty computation are honest - i.e. they behave as they should according to the protocol.